skalb/skalb.github.com/source/_posts/2012-04-16-creating-a-document-sharing-site-with-meteor-js.markdown

 **Step 2: Setting up the project**

-Go ahead and delete *docshare-tutorial.js* and empty out the contents of *docshare-tutorial.html* .
+Go ahead and delete<span style="text-decoration: underline;">docshare-tutorial.js</span>and empty out the contents of <span style="text-decoration: underline;">docshare-tutorial.html</span>.

 Meteor lets you separate client and server code in 2 different ways:
 1) Using the Meteor.is_client and Meteor.is_server flags
 2) Place client and server Javascript in the /client and /server folders, respectively.
 Any Javascript at the root level with run on both.

 I prefer method 2 since it feels a bit cleaner to me, but feel free to instead combine everything into one file.
-Create  *docshare-tutorial.coffee*  at the root and  *client.coffee*  in /client folder and  *server.coffee*  in the /server folder.
+Create <span style="text-decoration: underline;">docshare-tutorial.coffee</span> at the root and <span style="text-decoration: underline;">client.coffee</span> in /client folder and <span style="text-decoration: underline;">server.coffee</span> in the /server folder.

 **Step 3: Server**